-- (C) Contents of Annual Statements.
+- (B) Contents of Assuming Office Statements.
+Assuming office statements shall disclose any reportable investments, interests in real property and business positions held on the date of assuming office or, if subject to State Senate confirmation or appointment, on the date of nomination, and income received during the 12 months prior to the date of assuming office or the date of being appointed or nominated, respectively. - (C) Contents of Annual Statements.
 Annual statements shall disclose any reportable investments, interests in real property, income and business positions held or received during the previous calendar year provided, however, that the period covered by an employee's first annual statement shall begin on the effective date of the code or the date of assuming office whichever is later. - (D) Contents of Leaving Office Statements.
 Leaving office statements shall disclose reportable investments, interests in real property, income and business positions held or received during the period between the closing date of the last statement filed and the date of leaving office. - (7) Section 7.
 Manner of Reporting.
-Statements of economic interests shall be made on forms prescribed by the Fair Political Practices Commission and supplied by the agency, and shall contain the following information: - (A) Investments and Real Property Disclosure.
-When an investment or an interest in real property3 is required to be reported,4 the statement shall contain the following:
+Statements of economic interests shall be made on forms prescribed by the Fair Political Practices Commission and supplied by the agency, and shall contain the following information: